To Split or Not to Split: The Impact of Disparate Treatment in Classification: Proofs for Section

-Before stating the proof of Corollary~\ref{cor::samp_comp}, we first introduce the empirical benefit-of-splitting and bound its difference from the sample-limited-splitting. \begin{defn} Let $\hat{h}^*$ and $\{\hat{h}_s^*\}_{s\in \{0,1\}}$ be empirically optimal group-blind and split classifiers, respectively (see \eqref{eq::opt_em_gb} and \eqref{eq::opt_em_dec}).
-The empirical risk for $h$ computed via $n_s$ i.i.d. samples $\{(x_{s,i},y_{s,i})\}_{i=1}^{n_s}$ is denoted by $\hat{L}_s(h)$.
-Then the empirical benefit-of-splitting is defined as
+We introduce the empirical benefit-of-splitting and bound its difference from the sample-limited-splitting (see Definition~\ref{defn::emp_ben_split}). \begin{defn} For a given hypothesis class $\mathcal{H}$ and $n_s$ i.i.d. samples $\{(x_{s,i},y_{s,i})\}_{i=1}^{n_s}$ from group $s\in \{0,1\}$, the empirical-splitting is defined as